Translators to Higher Order Mean Curvature Flows in $\mathbb R^n\times\mathbb R$ and $\mathbb H^n\times\mathbb R$: Uniqueness Results

-Finally, assume that the set $\mathcal O\subset\Sigma$ on which $\theta$ never vanishes is open and dense in $\Sigma.$ Then, from the first part of the proof, any connected component of $\mathcal O$ is contained in one and only one fundamental translator to $r$-{\rm MCF}.
+Finally, assume that the set $\mathcal\Sigma'\subset\Sigma$ on which $\theta$ never vanishes is open and dense in $\Sigma.$ Then, from the first part of the proof, any connected component of $\mathcal\Sigma'$ is contained in one and only one fundamental translator to $r$-{\rm MCF}.
 The result, then, follows from the connectedness of $\Sigma.$ \end{proof}

 \begin{remark} In \cite{lira-martin}, Lira and Martín considered translators to MCF in products $M\times\R,$ where $M$ is a Hadamard manifold endowed with a rotationally invariant metric.
-In their Theorem 13, they aim to list all possible symmetric translators to MCF in such products.
-However, the hyperbolic translating catenoids seem to be missing in the statement. \end{remark}
+In their Theorem 12, they obtained a one-parameter family of translators which, for $M=\h^n$, coincides with the one-parameter family $\mathscr B$ of hyperbolic bowl-solitons we obtained in Theorem~\ref{th-existence-hyperbolic}-(i).
+Their methods, though, are different from ours.
+In addition, in their Theorem 13, they aim to list all possible invariant translators to MCF in the products $M\times\R$.
+However, for $M=\h^n$, the hyperbolic translating catenoids we obtained in Theorem~\ref{th-existence-hyperbolic}-(ii) seem to be missing in their statement. \end{remark}

+In our next two results, we classify the translators to $r$-MCF in $\qr$ whose $r$-th mean curvature is constant, as well as those which are isoparametric.